How can I resend the validation email to verify my domain for AWS Certificate Manager (ACM)?

 - You receive an email message for each domain listed with the subject " Amazon SES Email Receipt Notification".

 Note: If the email isn't properly formatted, search the email for \r\nTo approve this request, go to Amazon Certificate Approvals at\r\n.
 This is the certificate validation link.

 - Follow the instructions for using email to validate domain ownership.

 After validating your ACM certificate, you can use the certificate with supported AWS resources in the same Region as the certificate.
 If you have AWS resources in multiple Regions, request a certificate from each Region.

 Note: If you intend to use an ACM certificate with Amazon CloudFront, you must request or import the certificate in the US East (N. Virginia) Region.
-For more information, see AWS Region that you request a certificate In (for AWS Certificate Manager).
+For more information, see AWS Region for AWS Certificate Manager.